-- You'll receive an email instructing you which classroom to go to on TOEFL Day. - Don't go to your regular classroom; check your emails & make a note of the information. - If you can't remember where to go, please check in the Student Affairs Office or EAP Office when you arrive before your test.
+- You'll receive an email instructing you which classroom to go to on TOEFL Day. - Don't go to your regular classroom; check your emails & make a note of the information. - If you can't remember where to go, check with Student Affairs or in the EAP Office.